luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 There'll be plenty of time for your bigger ambitions once you have a passive income and a ton of free time.
-The most important thing for you now, is to practice the full stack of basic business.
+The most important thing for you now is to practice the full stack of basic business.

 Some perils of particular danger to the new passive income earner are going to "business coffees" with like-minded people, saying "yes"  to oddball